 15 Marketing Strategies You’ll Need for 2020

-As much as I think I can learn from Google’s webmaster YouTube videos and blog posts alone, conferences like these show me that there is so much you can learn by focusing and taking extensive notes.
-Then going back and doing your own research.
+As much as I think I can learn from Google’s webmasters YouTube videos and blog posts alone, conferences like these show me that there is so much you can learn by focusing and taking extensive notes.
+Then go back and do your own research.

 Not to mention the connections I make with some of the speakers and other guests.

 At the State of Search, there were over 30 workshops.
 The only downside of the conference was that I wanted to visit them all but, of course, could not, and then to find out the organizers were not recording the sessions.
-I had to feverishly take copious notes.
+I had to take copious notes feverishly.

-For me, the best way to remember everything I learned those few days is to do my own research, create a blog post and share my notes with you all.
+For me, the best way to remember everything I learned in those few days is to do my research, create a blog post, and share my notes with you all.

 So let’s get started.

 1) Optimize your website for expertise, authority, and trust